Soloon Controls (Beijing) Co., Ltd. +86 10 67863711

 Safety-Increasing (Ex e) Non-sparking, medium power Passive sensors, junction boxes

-3. Equipment Classification: Gas & Dust Hazards
+3. Know Your Environment: Gas & Dust Hazards

 Gas Explosive Environments (Class II)